Top 5 This Week

 What are the Flinders Ranges and what do they offer visitors?

-The Flinders Ranges, 460km north of Adelaide, are among the world’s most ancient exposed mountain landscapes — Precambrian quartzite and shale folded and eroded over 800 million years, creating a dramatic ridge-and-valley terrain in deep ochre and purple colours.
-Wilpena Pound, the centrepiece of Flinders Ranges National Park, is a natural amphitheatre 17km wide and 8km long, enclosed by ranges rising to 1,170 metres — one of the great geological formations in Australia.
+The Flinders Ranges, around 430km north of Adelaide, are among the world’s most ancient exposed mountain landscapes — Precambrian quartzite and shale folded and eroded over 800 million years, creating a dramatic ridge-and-valley terrain in deep ochre and purple colours.
+Wilpena Pound, the centrepiece of Flinders Ranges National Park, is a natural amphitheatre 17km long and 8km wide, enclosed by ranges rising to St Mary Peak at 1,171 metres — one of the great geological formations in Australia.
 The Adnyamathanha people have continuously inhabited these ranges for thousands of years; their Dreaming stories explain the geological features, and guided tours with Adnyamathanha guides provide the most meaningful access to the landscape.
 The Heysen Trail — Australia’s longest dedicated walking trail (1,200km from Cape Jervis to Parachilna Gorge) — has its northern terminus in the Flinders Ranges.

 What is the best way to travel South Australia and when should you visit?